compiler-research/CppInterOp/README.md

 #### Building and Install cppyy-backend

-Clone the repo, build it and copy library files into `python/cppyy-backend` directory:
+Cd into the cppyy-backend directory, build it and copy library files into `python/cppyy-backend` directory:

 ```
 cd cppyy-backend